kix2902/DateTimePickerCompat/README.md

 </code></pre>

-With an instance of the Dialog to use the next step is to show it:
+With an instance of the Dialog the next step is to show it:

 <pre><code>// The structure is the same on both cases
 dialog.show(FragmentManager, Tag);